-- Checking for hidden mold problems with regard to AC or ducting by air sampling: If results come back Not Elevated you say there are no problems. - T. Easy as pie. - F. You never say that are no problems you only provide result saying "Not Elevated". - 2.
-Lift tapes are very useful when checking dirty AC coils to determine if the build up is mold or dirt. - T. But if the surface is wet you may have to scrape off a little of the debris and place onto the slide.
+- 3. Checking for hidden mold problems with regard to AC or ducting by air sampling: If results come back as Not Elevated you say there are no problems. - T. Easy as pie. - F. You never say that are no problems you only provide result saying results came back as Not Elevated.